andresilva-cc/demo-nuxt3-rendering-modes/README.md

 The page is rendered on the server-side.
 A new color is generated on every request.

-Use your browser devtools to simulate a slow 3G network to view that the page is already visible before the JavaScript is downloaded.
+Use your browser devtools to simulate a slow 3G network to view that the page is already visible before the JavaScript is downloaded, but interactive only after the JavaScript is downloaded and executed.

 ### SSG

 The page is rendered on the server-side at build time.
 The color never changes, because the request executes only once at build time.

-Use your browser devtools to simulate a slow 3G network to view that the page is already visible before the JavaScript is downloaded.
+Use your browser devtools to simulate a slow 3G network to view that the page is already visible before the JavaScript is downloaded, but interactive only after the JavaScript is downloaded and executed.

 ### ISR

 The page is rendered on the server-side and cached.
 It has a TTL of 10 seconds, and after that, it triggers a regeneration in the background, thus providing a new color when the regeneration is completed.

-Use your browser devtools to simulate a slow 3G network to view that the page is already visible before the JavaScript is downloaded.
+Use your browser devtools to simulate a slow 3G network to view that the page is already visible before the JavaScript is downloaded, but interactive only after the JavaScript is downloaded and executed.